Newbattle

-Newbattle (from Neubotle, i.e. new dwelling) is a village and civil parish in Midlothian, in the ancient Roman Catholic Diocese of St. Andrews, about seven miles from Edinburgh.
-There was an abbey there founded about 1140, being the second of the six Cistercian Monasteries established by King David I of Scotland.
+Newbattle (from Old Scots Neubothle, "new building") is a village and civil parish in Midlothian, Scotland.
+The village lies south of Dalkeith, about seven miles from Edinburgh.
+It is notable for containing Newbattle Abbey, a stately home built on the site of a 12th-century Cistercian monastery.

-The civil parish had a population of 21,534 (in 2011).
+The civil parish, which also includes Newtongrange, had a population of 21,534 in 2011.

 Newbattle Abbey

 Newbattle Abbey was founded in 1140 by monks from Melrose Abbey.
-It lies near the village of Newbattle in Midlothian, Scotland.
 The patron was King David I of Scotland (with his son Henry).
 Its church was dedicated in 1234.
 The abbey was burned by English royal forces in 1385 and once more in 1544.
 It became a secular lordship for the last commendator, Mark Kerr (Ker) in 1587.

 Newbattle Church

-After the Reformation most of the remains of the Abbey church were removed and used to build a new church, the proverbial "stone's throw away", so still within the Abbey grounds.
+After the Reformation most of the remains of the abbey church were removed and used to build a new church, the proverbial "stone's throw away", so still within the abbey grounds.
 What resulted was a new independent Newbattle Church that would see traumatic times, as Scotland, in particular, entered the Period of Unsettlement.

 Little is known about the Newbattle church built after the Reformation.
 It was situated somewhere on the other side of Newbattle Road from the present church.
 While it has always been Protestant, the form of church government has been at different times Presbyterian and Episcopalian.
 The first permanent minister was Adam Foulis who was translated from Heriot to Newbattle in 1570.
 He was followed by Robert Wilson in 1573, John Heries in 1583, Alex Ambrose in 1608 and then John Aird in 1615.
 During John Aird's incumbency, there were between 800 and 900 Communicants within the Parish.
 The Newbattle Communion Sacrament became such an occasion that it was held in the Churchyard Cemetery.
 Here a tent was erected and the Welsh Family Table monument was used to dispense not only the Communion but also refreshments after the Service.

 Such was the popularity of the Newbattle Communion Sacrament that adjoining Parishes closed on such Sundays and the occasion became known as a Holy Fair.
 The principle was adopted by local Parishes, resulting in such events as the Dalkeith Fair.
 The Newbattle Fair became known as the Newbattle Sacrament, a Day of Freedom.
 The Rev Aird did many things for the Parish, such as implementing Knox's ideal for a Settled School in every Parish, the first Parish School being built in the area close to the site of the present church.